A J Institute of Medical Science

-AJ Institute of Medical Science is a medical college in Mangalore with an annual intake of 150 students.
+AJ Institute of Medical Science is a medical college in Mangaluru with an annual intake of 150 students.
 The college is an offshoot of A J Hospital and Research centre.

+History

 The college is promoted by industrialist A.J.
 Shetty.
 The college was established on 21 October 2002.
 This college is situated at Kuntikana junction on NH-66.
-The medical college is currently affiliated with RGUHS and recognized by the Medical Council of India.
+The medical college is currently affiliated with RGUHS and recognized by the National Medical Commission.
 The first batch passed out of final MBBS in February 2007 and completed internship on 2008.

 The college has post-graduate courses including M.D. and M.S. degrees in various departments like Anatomy, Physiology, Biochemistry, Forensic Medicine & Toxicology, Pharmacology, Pathology, Microbiology, Community Medicine, ENT, Ophthalmology, Dermatology, PTCD, Anaesthesiology, Radiology, General Medicine, General Surgery, Paediatrics, and Obstetrics & Gynecology.
 Prashanth Shetty is the Director of AJIMS.